The Scalene Muscles: Trigger Point Pain

 TWD Recommends

-Doctors and physical therapists often recommend TENS to relax muscles and ease pain.
-The Belifu TENS Unit Muscle Stimulator is highly recommended and a great choice for treating neck, shoulder, and arm pain.
+Doctors and physical therapists often recommend TENS to relax muscles and ease the pain.
+The Belifu TENS Unit Muscle Stimulator is an excellent choice for treating neck, shoulder, and arm pain.